senseexcel/senseexcel/README.md

 ![Toolbar Settings Support Email](https://github.com/senseexcel/senseexcel/blob/master/images/SE-Toolbar-Settings-Support-Email.png)

-Press the "Allow" button to allow Sense Excel to open your default email client and automactically generate a message to Sense Excel support with the information needed to identify you and your configuration.
+Press the "Allow" button to allow Sense Excel to open your default email client and automatically generate a message to Sense Excel support with the information needed to identify you and your configuration.

 ![Toolbar Settings Support Email Message](https://github.com/senseexcel/senseexcel/blob/master/images/SE-Toolbar-Settings-Support-Email-Message.png)